jordan-castro/yoyo/README.md

 ### Raylib
 Here is a more complex program using raylib.
 We will be using Python for the rest of these examples.

 First, yoyo needs to have access to raylib and it's libraries.
-This can be done easily using `yoyo bind` command `yoyo bind path/to/raylib.h` to create the raylib bindings in pixelscript.
+This can be done easily using `yoyo.bind` module to create the raylib bindings in pixelscript.

-You may also need a build step.
+To do this we need a build step.
 For that you will have to write a build.py/lua/js file.
 An example for raylib would be:
 ```python
 from yoyo import make
 from yoyo import bind